 - i.
+Give two reasons why the author's comparison group gave the jazz musicians an unfair longevity advantage. $^{2\ 3}$ - ii.
 "Comparison with national values showed that 70 (82%) of the musicians exceeded their life expectancy".
-In the Canadian lifetable used in last week's exercise, what percentage of 100000 newborns would be expected to exceed the life expectancy at birth?
-Comment!1 - ii.
+In the Canadian lifetable used in the previous exercise, what percentage of 100000 newborns would be expected to exceed the life expectancy at birth?
+Comment!4 - iii.
 What is the shape of the distribution of the ages-at-death in that lifetable?
-Does this explain how, as in Lake Wobegon, http://en.wikipedia.org/wiki/Lake_Wobegon_effect, more than 50% can genuinely be "above average"?2
+Does this explain how, as in Lake Wobegon, http://en.wikipedia.org/wiki/Lake_Wobegon_effect, more than 50% can genuinely be "above average"?5

-2 Clinical Research in General Medical Journals: A 30-Year Perspective

-Table from Fletcher et al., NEJM 301: 180-183, 1979
+2. Clinical Research in General Medical Journals: A 30-Year Perspective Table from Fletcher et al., NEJM 301: 180-183, 1979